DataMagician/datamagician.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "More About Gentry"
+toc: true
+toc_label: "Sections"
+toc_icon: "cog"
+toc_sticky: true
 ---

+  > ""Vell, Gentry's just zis guy, you know?"
+  > - Stolen and modified from Douglas Adams (and Gag Halfrunt)

+This is more of a casual about page detailing my background than a formal resume, although I do promise to list my skills
-I like to find and solve business "problems" using clear communication, technology, process improvement, automation, and quantative measurement.
+I like to find and solve business "probms" using clear communication, technology, process improvement, automation, and quantative measurement.

 Software / Infrastructure Architect - Interested in technologies that improve